aragilar/dnd-flask/data/documentation/character-creation.md

 Now take your six numbers and write each number beside one of your character's six abilities to assign scores to Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma.
 Afterward, make any changes to your ability scores as a result of your race choice.

 After assigning your ability scores, determine your **ability modifiers** using the Ability Scores and Modifiers table.
 To determine an ability modifier without consulting the table, subtract 10 from the ability score and then divide the result by 2 (round down).
 Write the modifier next to each of your scores.

-### Quick Build

-Each class description in chapter 3 includes a section offering suggestions to quickly build a character of that class, including how to assign your highest ability scores, a background suitable to the class, and starting spells.

 ### Building Bruenor, Step 3